 Simple sentence to start explaining what the diagram shows

-We can see from it that there are five different parties involved in such a transaction and there are seven different steps until the merchant receives payment.
+We can see that it is a complex transaction with no fewer than five different parties involved and there are seven different steps until the merchant receives payment.

 Complete the introduction by giving an overview of the process (how many steps and how many parties)